MarginallyClever/chiuEtAl2015/README.md

 Is a good starting number.
 Later you can raise this.
 In very large images in the original paper it went as high as 100k.
 Start low to try many variations.

-    scribbler = new CircularScribbler(0.95,25,3);
+    scribbler = new CircularScribbler(20,10,3,2.5,0.2);

-0.95 is the turning speed of the spirals.  the higher the number, the lower the quality.
-0.95 is good to start.
+20 is the number of segments per loop, in degrees.  the higher the number, the lower the quality.
-I have been down to 0.15 but mostly I find 0.5 is good enough and already creates a huge output file.

-25,3 are the largest and smallest radius of spiral.  the more points you have, the smaller your spirals can be to still get dark tones.

-So, to repeat: start with a low number of tiles and a high turning speed.  when you are in the right ball park and you have nice mid-tones, then you can start to raise the number of points and decrease the smallest radius.
-When you are at your final point count, lower the turning speed to ~0.5.
+10,3 control the max/min size of the loops.  lighter areas, bigger loops.
+2.5,0.2 are the max/min speed of the loops.  lighter areas, faster loops.

+Experiment with these numbers to get a good feel.

+## Legal

+Wang Tiles (and tileset.dat) are from https://johanneskopf.de/publications/blue_noise/ Read the paper, it's excellent!

 ## Todo

-- Replace Poisson stippling with Wang Tiles (https://johanneskopf.de/publications/blue_noise/)
 - output results to JPG, DXF?
 - tweakable parameters while running?